 Capella University is an online institution of higher education offering bachelor’s, master’s, doctoral, and certificate programs.
 They serve over 38,000 learners from around the world in flexible, competency-based programs.
 About 20% of Capella students pursue degree programs from the university’s School of Nursing and Health Sciences.

-Capella offers several paths to earning an MSN, including RN-to-MSN and RN-to-BSN/MSN Combined Option programs.
-The RN-MSN program is available in several specializations, such as Care Coordination, Diabetes Nursing, Nursing Leadership & Administration, and more.
+Capella offers paths to earning an MSN, including RN-to-MSN programs.
+The RN-MSN program is available in several concentrations, such as Care Coordination, Nursing Leadership & Administration, and more.
 Students may also be able to choose the self-paced FlexPath option, which offers the chance to pursue your MSN in an accelerated format.

 Purdue University Global is an accredited online university, part of the Purdue University system.
 They are home to over 180 online programs designed to meet the educational needs of working adults.
 Purdue Global is committed to making online learning user-friendly, interactive, and personal.